-(3) All Advertising Threshold.
-Except for procurements of either commercially available off-the-shelf products or construction, if conducted pursuant to item (2)(b), all competitive procurements above tentwenty-five thousand dollars must be advertised at least once in the South Carolina Business Opportunities publication.
+(3) Advertising Threshold.
+Except for procurements of either commercially available off-the-shelf products or construction, if conducted pursuant to item (2)(b), all competitive procurements above twenty-five thousand dollars must be advertised at least once in the South Carolina Business Opportunities publication.
 The District may charge vendors the cost incurred for copying and mailing bid or proposal documents requested in response to a procurement.

-[Alternative Text: Districts are advised that, except for some procurements for COTS or construction, the Consolidated Procurement Code requires advertisement in South Carolina Business Opportunities for all procurements valued above ten thousand dollars. \$25,000.
-Nevertheless, if requested, Materials Management Office Division of Procurement Services will approve the following language in lieu of the first sentence above:
+[Alternative Text: Districts are advised that, except for some procurements for COTS or construction, the Consolidated Procurement Code requires advertisement in South Carolina Business Opportunities for all procurements valued above \$25,000.
+Nevertheless, if requested, Division of Procurement Services will approve the following language in lieu of the first sentence above:

-"All competitive procurements above tentwenty-five thousand dollars must be advertised at least once in a newspaper of general circulation in the District."
+"All competitive procurements above twenty-five thousand dollars must be advertised at least once in a newspaper of general circulation in the District."